 What Makes the Perfect Grind for a French Press?

 To make the best tasting coffee, the grind should be medium/coarse or even coarse and as even a grind as you can make it.
-Both of these features are very important.
+Both of these characteristics are very important.
 An espresso is almost the opposite type of grind, as it is very fine.

 In the ideal world it is best to grind your coffee beans immediately before use.
 When the hot water is then added to these grounds, the coffee will be as fresh as you can get it.

 For French Press the ratio for water to coffee grains should always be double.
 50 grams of coffee would need 100 grams of water.
 Stick to this rule and you will never go too far wrong.